jettero/trivial-bayes/README.md

 # Trival Bayesian Computer

-I'm just practicing my python — converted a little story problem I had solved in perl into a classifier in python, then resolved the story problem with it
+I'm just practicing my python — converted the little story problem I had solved in Perl into a classifier in Python, then re-solved the story problem with it.

 Note that I called the class Classifier … that's not quite right, since it doesn't classify, it just computes.
 I had a classifier in mind for the next step, but lost track of what I was doing.

+This girl/boy trousers problem is really famous.
+If you look up anything about Bayes anywhere, you'll run into it eventually.

 # nbc-example.py — outputs this